pbmundas/ThreatHuntingLabs/docs/foundations/Cybersecurity-Fundamentals-The-Foundation-Every-Threat-Hunter-Needs-part-1.md

 Understanding who is attacking often explains **how** they attack.

-Threat Hunters rarely investigate malware alone—they investigate people, groups, and objectives.
+Threat Hunters rarely investigate malware alone they investigate people, groups, and objectives.

 The most common threat actors include: